 UK Companies House

 UK Companies House incorporates and dissolves limited companies under the Companies Act 1985 and related legislation.
 It also provides company information to the public.
-UK Companies House is an executive agency of the Department of Trade and Industry (DTI).
-Although a part of the UK government, UK Companies House is primarily run as a corporate organisation.
+UK Companies House is an executive agency of the for Business, Innovation and Skills (BIS)..
+Although a ‘part’ of the UK government, UK Companies House is primarily run as a corporate organisation.

 One of the important functions discharged by UK Companies House is registering companies.
 In the UK, existing laws permitted one or more persons to form a company.
 Now a public company and an unlimited company need to have a minimum of two members.